 Even where benefits seem simple it is important to understand the tax consequences and include these in any property divisions.
 For example, that 401k is suddenly going to lose a lot of value if it ends up being cashed out early, and you won’t want to wait until tax time for this surprise.

-For any questions or concerns regarding retirement and divorce please contact Elise Buie Family Law Group, PLLC for a free consultation.
+For any questions or concerns regarding retirement and divorce please contact Elise Buie Family Law Group, PLLC for a consultation.